-Currently, the annual budget within the GP1 allows funding approximately 10 STSMs, depending on the requested amount of funding.
-Conditions for submitting a proposal are explained further ahead on this page and follow the general rules defined in the COST vademecum (https://www.cost.eu/wp-content/uploads/2020/05/Vademecum-V8-1-May-2020.pdf).
-Goals for the STSMs might be adjusted from year to year as the work of INNOGLY continues and will be refreshed here on the INNOGLY website.
+Currently, 20,408.00UER of annual budget within the GP2 is available, which allows approximately 10 STSMs, depending on the requested amount of funding.
+Criteria for awarding are explained further ahead on this page and follow the general rule defined in the COST vademecum (https://www.cost.eu/wp-content/uploads/2020/05/Vademecum-V8-1-May-2020.pdf).
+Goals for the STSMs and criteria might be adjusted from year to year as the work of INNOGLY continues and will be refreshed on the INNOGLY webpage.

 Duration and eligible expenses

-Financial support: is a contribution to the overall expenses incurred during the STSM and does not necessarily cover all associated expenses.
-Financial support is limited to cover travel, accommodation and meal expenses and is paid in the form of a fixed grant after the mission completion and submission of the scientific report.
-In order to allow as many STSMs as possible, we have implemented a Daily Allowances list that defines maximum daily allowance according to the EU Country Coefficient.
+The financial support: is a contribution to the overall expenses incurred during the STSM and does not cover all the associated expenses.
+Financial support is limited to cover travel, accommodation and meal expenses and is paid in the form of a grant.

 The following funding conditions apply:

-- 1. Up to a maximum of EUR 3500 in total can be awarded to each successful STSM applicant.
+- up to a maximum of EUR 3500 in total can be afforded to each successful STSM applicant;

-- 2. Up to a maximum of EUR 160 per day can be granted for accommodation and meal expenses.
+- up to a maximum of EUR 160 per day can be granted for accommodation and meal expenses;

-- Please note that the previous rule: “up to a maximum of EUR 300 can be awarded for travel expenses” does not apply any more;
+- Please note that the previous rule: “up to a maximum of EUR 300 can be afforded for travel expenses” does not apply any more;

-- 4. STSM activities must occur within the dates specified in a given call.
+- STSM activities must occur within the dates specified in this call.

 Who can apply?